john-mckillip/ice-nine-media-app/IceNineMedia.Web/README.md

 #### Notes:

 - The `output.css` file is ignored in version control (`.gitignore`) to avoid unnecessary merge conflicts.
+- The `package-lock.json` file is committed to the repository to ensure consistent builds across environments and enable faster CI/CD builds with dependency caching.
 - Ensure your browser is not caching the CSS during development.
 You can append a query string to the CSS file reference in your HTML, like so:

 <link href="css/output.css?v=@DateTime.UtcNow.Ticks" rel="stylesheet">